savva-k/savva-k.github.io/content/post/simple-hibernate-jpa-tutorial/index.md

 tags:
   - "JPA"
   - "Java"
----

-In this small tutorial, we will see how to start using Hibernate framework.
+summary: "In this small tutorial, we will see how to start using Hibernate framework.
 In further lessons, I will show how to create one-to-one, one-to-many, and many-to-many relationships.
 Now we are going to create a new Maven project, add some dependencies, configure JPA and create our first entity.
-Let's get started.
+Let's get started."
+---

 By the way, the source code from this lesson is available on [GitHub](https://github.com/savva-k/HibernateSimpleApp).